dumontvi/Audio-Visualizer/README.md

 It recorded, playbacked and manipulated the audio i.e slows down or quicken the playback rate.
 We were also able to test our audio visualizer on different scales of audio sensitivity that is gain analysis.
 We were able to reproduce this effect on the LED matrix where the green LEDs represented low levels of amplitude and the yellow and red LEDs represented higher gain levels.
 ALthough we completed our project in time and everything worked as we planned, we were disappointed that we could not do our audio analysis in the frequency domain as it was out of scope of this course and had involved the use of the NIOS II microprocessor with the DE-1 soc board, which we were not familiar with.

-# What we would have done differently:
-Although we were satisfied with our project, we think our project could have better if we did the following changes:
+# Future Updates:
 Addition of an extra input source such as a touch pad or an instrument to generates beats.
-If provided with more time, we would have implemented a 3D version of our product on a 8x8x8 RGB LED matrix, which would have been a better representation of the audio analysis
+If provided with more time, we would have implemented a 3D version of our product on a 8x8x8 RGB LED matrix, which would have been a better representation of the audio analysis.
 We would have also tried making an VGA output as an audio mixer, which would have given the user information such as recorded time and playback speed.
 External sensor to sense hand gestures to give audio commands such as play, record or pause.

 # Appendix
 1) Schematics: